ebezzam/LenslessClassification/README.md

 ## End-to-end training <a name="e2e"></a>

-*Note that in the following bash scripts, different section (at the top) need to commented/uncommented as we use different hyperparameters depending on the camera.*
+*Note that in the following bash scripts, different sections (at the top) need to commented/uncommented as we use different hyperparameters depending on the camera.*

 The following script can be used to run the experiments of Section 5.1 (varying embedding dimension).
 ```